Skillet Shepherd’s Pie is pure comfort food! This easy, one pan dinner recipe comes together with fridge and pantry staples in no time at all.

 Lincoln had a snow day from school yesterday, which we learned about after receiving three phone calls, two emails, and an app update all before 6:30am.
 What a time to be alive!
 Why, back in my day, my brothers and I had to huddle around the television screen at the crack of dawn, praying for our school’s name to crawl across the bottom of the screen informing us of our district’s decision.
 Snow day at best, regular day at worst, 2-hour delay somewhere in between.
 This was probably an urban legend, but our superintendent was from Alaska so we were usually trudging off to school – uphill in both directions, of course – no matter how bad it seemed outside.

-OH, I have to put up the following disclaimer: I understand that shepherd’s pie is traditionally made with minced lamb meat and anything made with ground beef is considered “cottage pie” but here in the states – or Iowa rather, I guess I can’t speak for the whole country – it’s still called Shepherd’s Pie.
+- Shepherd’s vs Cottage Pie.
+I understand that shepherd’s pie is traditionally made with minced lamb meat and anything made with ground beef is considered “cottage pie” but here in the states – or Iowa rather, I guess I can’t speak for the whole country – it’s still called Shepherd’s Pie.
 No disrespect!

 How to Make Skillet Shepherd’s Pie: